gtcx-protocol/gtcx-ecosystem-agile/README.md

 ## Table of contents 🧭
 - Executive summary ✨
-- Who this is for 🎯
+- Who this is for
- - What is needed for trade (and why) ✅
+ - What is needed for trade (and why)
+- Three‑tier architecture (overview) 🏗️
 - Day in the life 📽️
-- Problems we solve 🧩
+- Problems we solve
-- Protocols (foundation) — deep dives 📜
+- Protocols (foundation) — deep dives
-- Three‑tier architecture 🏗️
+- Three‑tier architecture
-- Open‑source platforms & tooling 🧰
+- Open‑source platforms & tooling
-- End‑to‑end data flow and visuals 🔄
+- End‑to‑end data flow and visuals
-- Five flagship use cases 🚀
+- Five flagship use cases
-- Pilot in one week (checklist) 🧪
+- Pilot in one week (checklist)
-- Platforms overview 🏛️
+- Platforms overview
-- FAQ and Glossary 🙋
+- FAQ and Glossary
-- Community & contributions 🤝
+- Community & contributions

 > Start here: protocols index → `research/02-protocol-specifications/l1-core-protocols/` • platforms overview → `gtcx-ecosystem-platforms/README.md` • e2e demo (PANX↔Cortex) → `gtcx-ecosystem-cognitive/README.md`